Come out for the 6th Annual Rock Creek Watershed Wide Event!

-Join the Rock Creek Partnership on Saturday, March 15th in Happy Valley for its third annual Watershed Wide Event!
-We’ll be removing invasive vegetation, mulching, and planting native trees and shrubs at three streamside sites to help improve the water quality in the Rock Creek basin — and we’d love your help!
-No experience is necessary and we welcome families, neighbors, and friends!
+Join the Rock Creek Partnership on Saturday, March 11th in Happy Valley for our sixth annual Watershed Wide Event!
+We’ll be planting a wide diversity of native trees and shrubs to build habitat and enhance watershed health.
+No experience is necessary and all are welcome — families, neighbors, and friends!

-There will be live music, a delicious variety of breakfast and lunch goodies, and raffle prizes!
+There will be live music, a delicious variety of breakfast snacks and coffee/tea provided to all volunteers, as well as raffle prizes!
 The staging site will once again be the Galaxy Barn at Pendarvis Farm – site of the renowned Pickathon Music Festival.
-The event will begin promptly at 9:00am, so we ask for everyone to arrive by 8:45am to the staging site to get registered and assigned to a crew, as well as to enjoy hot coffee and breakfast treats.
+Parking is limited at the Pendarvis farm so we ask that all volunteers meet us at the nearby Happy Valley City Hall where shuttles will bring you to the farm.
+Plan to arrive by 8:30-8:45am at City Hall to leave enough time after arriving at the farm to get registered and assigned to a crew, as well as to enjoy hot coffee and breakfast treats.
 The event will wrap-up around 1:00pm.

 Rock Creek is an important tributary of the Clackamas River, which provides high quality drinking water to more than 300,000 people and provides critical habitat for many sensitive species of plants, fish and wildlife.

 We hope to work with you — and don’t forget to pre-register!

 On Saturday, March 12th, a band of 132 dedicated rock star volunteers came together to plant AND mulch over 1,500 native trees and shrubs at the infamous Pendarvis Farm in Happy Valley.
 The fifth annual Rock Creek Watershed Wide event was a huge success, pulling in an all time high volunteer turnout!